Exploring Shikoku, Japan – 3 Day Road Trip Travelogue

 Along the path, there were also 8 statues along the way to spot.
 I think I missed seeing one, but it added a fun game of I Spy to the walk.

 The walk was relatively easy and extremely beautiful.
 Great bang for your buck!
-I highly recommend this spot to anyone visiting the area!
+Another highly recommended spot for anyone visiting the area.

 Learn more about Sorayama Guesthouse in this article or book your stay